lit/lit/docs/guide/08-tools.md

 For more on building with Polymer CLI, see [Build for production](https://polymer-library.polymer-project.org/3.0/docs/apps/build-for-production) in the Polymer library docs.

+### Build your project with Rollup

+Rollup works well with lit-html.
+The [lit-html-build](https://github.com/PolymerLabs/lit-html-build) repository is a simple example project using lit-html with a Rollup build.

 ### Build your project with webpack

 See the Open Web Components default webpack configuration provides a great starting point for building projects that use lit-html.
-See their [webpack page](https://open-wc.org/building/building-webpack.html#default-configuration) for instructions on getting started.
+See their [webpack page](https://github.com/open-wc/open-wc/tree/master/packages/building-webpack) for instructions on getting started.

 ### Build considerations for other tools {#build-considerations}